 - UX/UI Designer: $75,000–$130,000.
 Design roles combining user research with interface design are increasingly remote-friendly.

 - Remote Project Manager: $80,000–$160,000.
-Project management, particularly in tech and consulting, offers strong remote salaries for certified professionals (PMP, Scrum Master).
+Project management in tech and consulting offers strong remote salaries for PMP or Scrum Master certified professionals.

 - Digital Marketing Manager: $65,000–$120,000.
 Roles combining SEO, paid media, and content strategy pay well for remote workers with proven results.